Skip to main content

 Use economic models to learn how prices and markets benefit society in the face of scarcity.

-This is a CORE course within the MITx MicroMasters program in Data, Economics, and Development Policy (DEDP), which provides a path toward the Master’s in DEDP at MIT.
-You can enroll in this course for free by selecting the “enroll now” button at the top of the page.
-For more information on upgrading to the verified track to earn the course certificate, please visit our FAQ articles related to payment.
+This is a CORE course within the MITx MicroMasters program in Data, Economics, and Design of Policy (DEDP), which provides a path toward the Master’s in DEDP at MIT.

 ** Three CORE courses are needed to complete the MicroMasters Program Credential in DEDP.
 For more information on DEDP MicroMasters program requirements, please visit our FAQ page**